globulion/slv/doc/tutor/III.SolEFP.Parameters.md

 `-o` option is the name of the FRG file you want to generate.

-`--omit_camm` option is useful if you want to recalculate the SolEFP parameters, but you do not want to compute all the CAMM's again (otherwise Solvshift would compute CAMM's once again which would take quite long time.
+`--omit_camm` option is useful if you want to recalculate the SolEFP parameters, but you do not want to compute all the CAMM’s again (otherwise Solvshift would compute CAMM’s once again which would take quite long time.

 The command line for our MeSCN example is